flareteam/flare-game/languages/readme.txt

-To generate the appropriate .pot file, you need to run the following command from the source directory:
+To generate the appropriate .pot files, you need to run the following commands from the languages directory:

-xgettext --keyword=get -o ../languages/engine.pot *.cpp
+xgettext --keyword=get -o engine.pot ../src/*.cpp
+./xgettext.py